shreyagavali918/SQL-Interview-Preparation/Basics/README.md

 This folder contains fundamental SQL queries covering core SQL clauses such as SELECT, WHERE,
-ORDER BY, GROUP BY, HAVING, and LIMIT, designed for interview preparation and practice.
+ORDER BY, GROUP BY, HAVING, and LIMIT.